-The budget I get asked about the most when it comes to purchasing a watch is $3000-$5000.
-Sub $5000 is a sensible amount to spend on a watch, an amount you can comfortably tell your partner you spent, without signalling to your boss that he's paying you too much.
-Fortunately, there's also a lot of quality brands to be consumed in said budget.
-Here's my list of the 14 best watches under AU$5000 that you can acquire today.
+The budget I get asked about the most when it comes to purchasing a watch is $3,000-$5,000.
+Under AU$5,000 is a sensible amount to spend on a watch – an amount you can comfortably tell your partner you spent, without signalling to your boss that he’s paying you too much.
+Fortunately, there’s also a lot of quality brands to be consumed in said budget.
+Here’s my list of the 14 best watches under $5,000 that you can acquire today.

 We recently spent a week with the Bell & Ross Military Beige V2-92 and V2-94 watches and loved the overall aesthetic and versatility in handsome 41mm cases.
 Check out our coverage via the link below.